Empia/api/docs/cachePerformance.md

 * `directory` path to the directory where files should be stored. **Important:** this dir must already exist! (required if cache is enabled)
 * `extension` the file extension to use when naming the cache files.
 This has no bearing on the `content-type` of the response, so feel free to put anything here (required if cache is enabled)

-### Notes
+#### Notes

-The naming convention for files is done by creating a hex string from a sha1 hash of node's `req.url` value, then appending the extension per config.
+The naming convention for files is based on a hex string from a sha1 hash of node's `req.url` value, with the extension per config appended.
 This keeps cache values unique and avoids naming conflicts.

-### Benchmarks
+#### Benchmarks

-#### Benchmarks With disk Cache
+##### Benchmarks With disk Cache

     Server Hostname:        localhost
     Server Port:            3000